Key takeaways:

 - Built-in SEO tools.
 Choose a builder that helps with basic SEO setup, like editing page titles and descriptions.
 This improves your visibility on Google.

-- Customer support.
+- Reliable customer support.
 Look into support options.
 It’s helpful to have chat or phone support in case you run into setup issues.

 - Color schemes.
 Choose a color scheme that aligns with your brand and creates a pleasing visual experience.
 Consider using a vibrant color for headings and accents, with a complementary neutral color for backgrounds and text.
 Use color consistently throughout your site to establish a cohesive and professional look.